 - Develop a sense of compassion or forgiveness for your parent: Once you understand where the criticism comes from, you will be better able to forgive the parent.

 - Express how the criticism makes you feel: Either to your parent directly or through journaling or therapeutic letter writing.
 This can be a cathartic experience.

 - Pay attention to your self-criticism statements: Evaluate the validity of these statements.

 - Identify how the criticism has affected you: Work with a therapist to heal those specific issues.

 If you or someone you know is seeking help for one of these conditions, Pyramid Family Behavioral Healthcare can help.
 Our goal is to help you find success.
-Please contact us today to learn how we can help you.

 |Atlanta Outpatient Treatment||Adult Intensive Outpatient Program|